metasyn/memex/content/entries/projects/semiosphere-card-game.md

 - to incubate an idea, you place your card onto an _existing_ card
 - you may only do so _if_ you have the resulting sum present in your hand. for example: by placing a 3 on a 5, i must show that i have an 8 to do so. if the incubating cards are of matching value, you may choose to not add them and treat them as their value, e.g. incubating an 8 on another 8, and showing you have _another_ 8 in your hand to do so. if this happens, stack the top card perpendicular to show that it is not a sum of the ideas, but rather a reinforcement.
+- when incubating an idea, you can combine _any number of ideas in a zone_ as with your active card as long as your passive card matches up
+  - for example, say you have 10 and a 5 in your hand. in the zone, there is a 2, and 3. you could combine the
 - thereafter, the incubating idea is treated like a single idea for _other_ players, and they my culminate this idea before you if able
 - other players may also incubate on top of existing cards that are already incubating! this allows their value to mutate.